klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

     [`intro_openmp` manual page, section "Environment variables"](https://cpe.ext.hpe.com/docs/cce/man7/intro_openmp.7.html#environment-variables).

 -   [A list of OMP_ environment variables in the OpenMP 5.1 standard](https://www.openmp.org/spec-html/5.1/openmpch6.html#x323-4980006)
-    (as the current list in the HTML version of the 5.2 standard has some prorblems).
+    (as the current list in the HTML version of the 5.2 standard has some problems).

 ## GPU binding with ROCR_VISIBLE_DEVICES